gristlabs/grainjs/docs/misc.md

 cleanup by creating a `MultiHolder` (see [Holders](dispose.md#holders)) which it promises to dispose, and calling the passed-in function with it as the first argument.

-In both cases, `dom.create` arranges for the DOM element to which the component is attached to be the logical owner of the component.
+With both classes and functions, `dom.create()` arranges for the DOM element to which the component is attached to be the logical owner of the component.
 When the DOM element is disposed, so is the component.

 # Knockout Integration